- How an Acquisition Entrepreneur went from being an employee to acquiring his own business

 2. Make sure you have good advisors around you

 “Working with [Acquira Success Coach] Daniel was absolutely great,” said Ben.
 “And having the weekly cohort calls just to check where you’re at, what you’re doing, and keeping us on pace, was really helpful.”

 3. Go back to your training

 “I can't tell you how many times I went back to the investment thesis calculator that [Acquira] provides,” he laughed.
 “Also, the pro forma statements and P&L statements that they provide, that’s what my budget is based on.”

 Ben’s entire journey with Acquira took a little under a year from beginning to close.
 That time frame can be longer or shorter, as we’ve seen with other acquisition entrepreneurs:

 However long the process takes, it all begins with Acquira’s Accelerator Program.
-The program includes training, access to an Acquira Success Coach, off-market sourcing, one-on-one coaching calls, Investment Committee calls, and much more.
+The program includes training, access to an Acquira Success Coach, Investment Committee calls, and much more.